ga4gh/va-spec/docs/source/core-information-model/entities/information-entities/statement.rst

 **Statement Data Structures**

-The Core-IM supports Statement-centric approach, where each discrete assertion of knowledge is captured in a self-contained **Statement** object which roots a data structure like that in the figure below.
+The Core-IM supports a Statement-centric approach, where each discrete assertion of knowledge is captured in a self-contained **Statement** object which roots a data structure like that in the figure below.

 .. core-im-statement-data-structure: